Make-School-Courses/DS-1.1-Data-Analysis/ReadMe.md

 Students by the end of the course will be able to

-1. Use Pands to perform data-frame processing
+1. Use Pandas to perform data-frame processing
 1. Report findings in the dataset through data visualization
 1. Reject or accept null hypothesis
 1. Use time series processing